Kashagan Field: History

 With the Republic of Kazakhstan appointing Maksat Idenov to lead negotiations, KazMunayGas further increased its stake in January 2008, after its six partners and the Kazakh government agreed on compensation for the probable five-year delay that was taken in developing the field.
-Eni operated this project under the JV company name of Agip Kazakhstan North Caspian Operating Company N.V.
+Eni operated this project under the JV company named Agip Kazakhstan North Caspian Operating Company N.V.
 (AgipKCO).
 Following the agreements reached on 31 October 2008 between Kazakh authorities and co-ventures under the North Caspian PSA (NCPSA), operatorship of the NCPSA was formally transferred from AGIP KCO to a new company, North Caspian Operating Company (NCOC), on 23 January 2009.

 In October 2008, Agip KCO handed a $31 million letter of intent for FEED work on phase two to a joint venture of Aker Solutions, WorleyParsons and CB&I. WorleyParsons and Aker Solutions are also engaged in phase one, carrying out engineering services, fabrication and hook-up.

 In November 2012, ONGC Videsh agreed to buy ConocoPhillips's 8.4% stake.
 The Kazakh government, however, decided in July 2013 to use its pre-emptive right to buy ConocoPhillips's stake, which it sold to CNPC later that year.
 The deal was already approved by Eni.

 On 11 September 2013, Kashagan began oil production after years of delay, with ExxonMobil and ConocoPhillips planning to increase production over the next several years.
 The Oil and Gas Minister of Kazakhstan has estimated the oil field will pump 8 million tonnes of oil in 2014.

-When the pipeline was shutdown, Hydrogen Sulfide remaining in the pipe was burned off as an emergency measure, releasing sulfur dioxide into the atmosphere.
+When the pipeline was shut down, Hydrogen Sulfide remaining in the pipe was burned off as an emergency measure, releasing sulfur dioxide into the atmosphere.
 As a result, in March 2014, Kazakhstan's environment ministry levied a fine upon the operating companies of $735 million.